Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems

 In this section we introduce two new diagnostics that are useful for tuning asymptotically exact and inexact algorithms: a curvature diagnostic (CD) and an approximate curvature diagnostic (ACD).
 The curvature diagnostic is based on the second Bartlett identity from the classical theory of maximum likelihood.
 The approximate curvature diagnostic is an approximation of the CD that is suitable for intractable normalizing function problems.

-\subsection{A general purpose curvature diagnostic}
+\subsection{A General Purpose Curvature Diagnostic}

 Consider a sequence of sample points $\bth^{(1)}, \dots, \bth^{(n)}$ generated by an algorithm having $\pi(\bth \mid \bx)$ as its target distribution.
-Our aim is to determine whether the sample will produce a good approximation to some quantity of interest, e.g., $\textup{E}_{\pi}\{z(\bth)\}$.
-One possible approach is to use functions whose expectations are known under the target distribution.
-One such function is the score function, which has expectation zero by the first Bartlett identity.
-Based on this, \citet{Fan2006} proposed the score function diagnostic described in Section~\ref{sec:dagnostics}.
+Our aim is to determine whether the sample will produce a good approximation to some quantity of interest, e.g., $\textup{E}_{\pi}\{z(\bth)\}$, where $z(\bth)$ is a real-valued function.
 Our diagnostic, the curvature diagnostic, is inspired by the method for obtaining the asymptotic variance of a maximum likelihood estimator under a misspecified model.
 When the model is misspecified, the second Bartlett identity does not hold, which is to say (see details below) the sensitivity matrix is not equal to the variability matrix.
 And so the asymptotic variance of the estimator does not simplify to the inverse of the Fisher information.
 Our curvature diagnostic uses the dissimilarity between the sensitivity matrix and the variability matrix to assess the quality of the sample.
-If the asymptotic distribution of the sample is equal to the target distribution, these two estimated matrices are asymptotically equal.
 We provide details in the following paragraph.